How to sail with us

 - Wash kit (NB aerosols are a serious fire hazard and NOT allowed on board – bring roll-on deodorant)

-- Wet wipes (optional – but there are limited opportunities for showers)
+- Flannel or wet wipes (there are limited opportunities for showers)

 - Towel